TheMannu/Technology-Topics-Quick-Reference/Monitoring.md

 ---

-# Helm for Kubernetes Monitoring
+# Installing Helm for Kubernetes Monitoring using Prometheus and Grafana

 Helm is a Kubernetes package manager, similar to `apt` or `yum`, that simplifies application deployment using charts.